HenryGJackson/DecisionTree/README.md

 for the "losing dataframe"
 &nbsp;&nbsp;-&nbsp;&nbsp;Check whether the algorithm to store newly created NON-OUTPUT nodes properly works.
 &nbsp;&nbsp;-&nbsp;&nbsp;Create only one output node and link all intermediates that would otherwise be output to this node.
+&nbsp;&nbsp;-&nbsp;&nbsp;Alter definitions and names used to fit convention.